Mokujiki Shōnin: Early life and ordination

-Mokujiki was born in 1718 in Marubatake, Koseki, Kai Province (today Minobu, Yamanashi).
-He is recorded as the second son of the village head of the Itō family.
-At age 14 (1731) he left home for Edo; according to later accounts, he was ordained in 1739 at Ōyama Fudō (Daizan-ji, Sagami, Shingon).
+Mokujiki was born in 1718 in Marubatake, Koseki, Kai Province (today Minobu, Yamanashi), the second son of the village head of the Itō family.
+At the age of fourteen (1731) he left home without permission for Edo.
+After years of secular life in the capital, he was ordained at age twenty-one (1739) at Ōyama Fudō (Daizan-ji), a Shingon temple in Sagami Province.